CSE 30332 - HW4

 Firstly, image posts are causing lots of problems for students and secondly, every once in

-dictionary that is not empty but also not formatted
+a while you'll get a replies dictionary that is not empty but also not formatted

 in the standard manner.
-To handle these I recommend you make use of try/except
+To handle these I recommend you make use of try/except blocks.

 The cats subreddit especially has proven problematic and as such we will be lenient when grading in